Like many of us, there’s a good chance you’re planning your next holiday.

 This enables your provider to offer you the correct policy, as failing to mention your conditions could invalidate your insurance, and that’s the last thing anybody wants.

 - If your doctor is happy for you to travel and you’ve already bought travel insurance, here are a few more travel tips to help you travel safely.

 - If you’re travelling abroad, make sure you have enough medication for the duration of your holiday.
 Remember to keep important medication in your hand luggage, just in case your hold luggage is delayed or goes missing.

 - It’s also a good idea to bring a little extra medication with you just in case you are delayed or lose any.
 Make a list of your medications and dosages, in the unlikely event of an unforeseen, emergency situation in which you need to replace them or a doctor needs to know what you are taking.

 - Allow plenty of time for your journey and avoid carrying heavy luggage.

-- Try to avoid spa treatments including saunas, steam rooms and hot tubs.
+- Try to avoid spa activities such as saunas, steam rooms and hot tubs.
 Sudden changes of temperatures can agitate angina, so avoid actions such as jumping into cold water after a sauna.

 - Extreme climates can also affect those with angina, so try to stay away from very cold climates.
 However, if the destination is cold, make sure you wrap up warm and don’t over exert yourself.